 59 Rivoli

 No, you’re not seeing things.
 This is one of the many faces this building wears every few months.
 This place is literally off the wall.
-The 59 Rivoli opened its doors to squatting artists on November 1, 1999 after the building sat abandoned for fifteen years.
-Its new purpose was to create a place for artists to live and work as they pleased.
-With that came conflict with the French government.
-They made complaints and threatened to evict the artists that lived there, but the media and political allies helped keep this artists’ safe-haven afloat.
-Today it has 30 studios open to the public six days a week.
+The 59 Rivoli had its doors pried open by squatting artists on November 1, 1999 after the building sat abandoned for fifteen years.
+In the empty building on one of central Paris’ main thoroughfares, they created a place for artists to live and work as they pleased.
+The French government had some opinions about that and threatened to evict the artists that had set up camp there, but the media, political allies, and the sheer power of freaky-cool that was happening helped keep this artists’ safe-haven afloat.
+Today it is all on the legal up-and-up with 30 studios open to the public six days a week.
 They have as many as 4,000 visitors stop by per week for expos and other gatherings, and what’s stopping you from being among them?
 It’s within walking distance from the Louvre, making it the perfect counterculture answer to the gold standard.
+No reservations needed, come as you are.
+(But if the door is closed, please don’t use a crowbar to get in.
+That only works once… )

 ADDRESS: 59 Rue de Rivoli (1st arr.)